kenjpais/web-page-summarizer-ai/README.md

 - **Secure Environment Management**: Credentials and configuration managed via `.env`.
 - **Test Coverage**: Includes unit tests for core logic and controllers.
 - **CI/CD Integration**: GitHub Actions used for continuous integration and scheduled execution.
+- **AI-Powered Issue Triage**: Automatic issue labeling and assessment using AI to streamline issue management.

 ---